nCob4lt/Gameplay-Database-Project/README.md

 - When registering, try to fill in (if you can) all the optional informations
 - When registering a collab, do not forget to register all the collab parts that belongs to it afterwards, or vice versa
 - Images are found by YouTube API, try to fill them all the time.
+- If you just want to complete the database, check for missing references with /missing and add them.

 ---